 State Farm tends to have some of the more affordable rates for commercial liability policies, including product liability.
 This is especially true at lower levels of coverage for businesses that are smaller or have a lower risk profile.
 At higher levels of coverage, premiums for State Farm can be more costly.

-State Farm has excellent customer satisfaction levels, with JD Power rating State Farm at 852 out of 1,000 in a recent study of customer satisfaction for small business insurance providers, good for second place overall.
-Additionally, the Better Business Bureau gives State Farm a strong A rating.
+State Farm has excellent customer satisfaction levels, with JD Power rating State Farm at 856 out of 1,000 in a recent study of customer satisfaction for small business insurance providers.
+Additionally, the Better Business Bureau gives State Farm a strong A+ rating.

 State Farm demonstrates excellent financial strength across the major credit rating agencies.
 State Farm has the highest possible rating from A.M.
 Best, an A++, along with very good ratings of AA from S&P and Aa1 from Moody’s.
 State Farm is considered a highly reliable payer of claims based on these ratings.